 Attribute Based Access Control (ABAC) is a security model that allows individuals to define the rules of who accesses information.
 Controlling who accesses information and under what conditions enables the right people to access the right information at the right time.
 ABAC allows individuals, government and industry to safely share with confidence that the conditions they set will be respected.

 The ABAC model applies attributes to things like documents and users.
+A dictionary of attributes are created to build precise access control policies.
 Here is a simplified example of ABAC applied to document sharing and collaboration.

 An attribute is anything you can describe.
 Security is built around the combination of different attributes, such as security level or a specific device.
 Here are some examples: